NISHANTH-AI/Tool-for-SaaSquatch-Leads/README.txt

 ## Notes
 - The app processes data securely and does not store user uploads.
-- For issues, contact [your email].
+- For issues, contact [nishanthnishanth6524@gmail.com].